 S3-Infrequently Accessed - Less frequently used data that needs rapid access - there is a charge a retrieval fee; 99.9% availability

 Glacier - an object storage capability that is mostly offline and way, way cheaper than S3.
+Retrieval times are configurable from minutes to

 Files moved to Glacier via a lifecycle policy can only be managed using the S3 interface/API.

-Storage Tiers & Lifecycle Policies
+Storage Classes & Lifecycle Rules

 S3 -> S3-IA - must be here for a minimum of 30 days (and be 128kb) before it can move to glacier